 Wherever possible, natural vegetated buffers should be retained or established with native vegetation around each old forest ecosystem.
 Buffers help prevent edge effects such as invasive weed colonisation and reduce indirect disturbances.
-When they are present, mature forests form excellent buffers around old forest ecosystems.
+When they are present, mature forests form excellent buffers around old forest ecosystems, especially when they have been thinned.
 Many species that are reliant on old forests also use other habitats; it is important to maintain connectivity with other ecosystems.

 - Discourage human settlement or other development within or adjacent to old forest ecosystems. - Manage access to minimise vehicular and livestock access.
 Where trails can be safely established, the appropriate recommendations listed below under "Plan Land Development Carefully" should be followed. - Protect large old trees and snags.
 Old trees and snags provide critical nesting habitat for many species of birds, bats, and other wildlife. - Reduce ingrowth.
-Cut down and, if possible, remove small ingrowth trees. - Prevent disturbance of nesting sites and breeding areas (e.g., cavities in large trees). - Control invasive species.
+Cut down and remove small ingrowth trees. - Prevent disturbance of nesting sites and breeding areas (e.g., large trees with cavities). - Control invasive species.
 Managing human and livestock access, and treating existing invasive plant species will help maintain the ecological integrity of old forest sites.
-Weeds control can include hand-pulling, and native species can be planted to help prevent the establishment of more weeds.
-The BC Ministry of Forests or BC Ministry of Agriculture, Fish and Food can be consulted to determine the appropriate method and timing of treatment for invasive plant species.
+Invasive plant control can include hand-pulling, and native species can be planted to help prevent the establishment of more invasive plants.
 Herbicides and biological control agents are other possible treatments.
+The BC Ministry of Forests or BC Ministry of Agriculture and Lands can be consulted to determine the appropriate method and timing of treatment for invasive plant species.

-72 Management recommendations have been adapted from McPhee et al. 2000 and Iverson and Cadrin 2003.
+&lt;sup>89 Management recommendations have been adapted from McPhee et al. 2000 and Iverson and Cadrin 2003.

 - Avoid use of insecticides in, or near, important foraging areas for wildlife.
 Insecticide use near foraging habitat for animals that feed on insects (e.g., Flammulated Owl and Lewis's Woodpecker) should be avoided. - Recruit new old forests.
-Given that old forests are extremely limited within the study area, new old forests should be encouraged by proper management of mature forests (see Management Recommendations for mature forests on page 65).
+Given that old forests are extremely limited within the study area, new old forests should be encouraged by proper management of mature forests (see Management Recommendations for mature forests on page 76).